cardano-scaling/hydra/hydra-cluster/README.md

 hydra-cluster --preview --state-directory state-testnet
 ```

-> Note: If you want to do it against mainnet
+> Note: If you want to do it on mainnet
 > ```sh
 > hydra-cluster --mainnet --state-directory state-mainnet
 > ```